Logo-stateuniv

 Student Organizations and Activities

-Cedarville University is home to more than 60 student clubs and organizations including academic, honor, social, service and recreational groups.
+The campus is home to more than 60 student clubs and organizations including academic, honor, social, service and recreational groups.
 The university also has a radio station.
-Cedarville frequently has events on campus for student entertainment and enlightenment, such as a recent concert by the electropop group Owl City.

 Student Enrollment Demographics